We work with many law firms and one of the biggest challenges for any new or established law firm is generating a steady stream of website traffic.

 To test and troubleshoot your page load times, use the Google PageSpeed Insights tool.
 By entering your site’s URL, you can see which technical aspects of your pages can be improved for faster load speeds and happier visitors.

 When visitors are happy, Google is happy, and your firm’s website will not be penalized for page speed issues.

 Making sure your site is secure can add value for both users and your SEO performance.
 Having an SSL installed on your site should provide users with a green lock and the word “Secure” (depending on which browser you use) indicating that your site is safe to use.

 In addition to creating an aspect of trust for your visitors, if your site has an SSL certificate and uses the HTTPS secure protocol, you can conduct financial transactions (like credit cards or PayPal exchanges) directly on your pages.

 In addition to user-friendliness, Google announced in 2014 that the use of HTTPS encryption provides a small ranking boost for your site.

-Contact your website hosting provider for more instruction on how to set up HTTPS encryption and make an immediate improvement to your lawyer SEO performance.
+Contact your website hosting provider for more instruction on how to change HTTP to HTTPS encryption and make an immediate improvement to your lawyer SEO performance.